Polarized vs. Gradient Lenses: Updated with Pros & Cons

 Pros

 • They reduce eyestrain and hence, prevent headaches and are comfortable.
-An added advantage is that polarized lenses can accommodate both prescription and non-prescription sunglasses.

 • They are also well-suited for post-cataract surgery patients.
-Overall, polarized sunglasses help to keep our eyes and eyesight healthy and protected.

 Cons